junimo-maithili/cacucu_invaders/README.md

 Cacucu Invaders is a version of Space Invaders, except you're a bird named Cacucu and you fight dragons instead and there's much more background noise.
 It was made using Pygame.

-To play it, clone the repository, download Pygame and run the main.py file!
+To play it, clone the repository, download Pygame and run the main.exe file!